This time of year we like to sit by the fire and consume warm beverages.

 The Pants: Myles Apparel has your legs covered.
-In reasonable conditions, try the new lightweight, quick-drying Momentum Track Pants.
-In colder weather, slip on the midweight, water-resistant Active Knit Joggers.
-Myles Apparel, $98-$108
+In reasonable conditions, try the soft, performance-knit Recharge Jogger.
+In colder weather, slip on the Skyline Heavyweight Fleece Jogger.
+Myles Apparel, $98-$138

 The Socks: You won't get far without a pair of good socks.
 These wool crew socks are up to the task.
 Stance, $25